-A UK education offers top quality course curriculum, research opportunities and internationally recognized degrees that can benefit students in different walks of their life.
+Studying in the UK offers a top-quality course curriculum, research opportunities, and internationally recognized degrees that can benefit students in different walks of their life.
 More than 450,000 students from across the planet come to pursue various courses and degrees in the UK.
-Top jobs in the UK are corporate managers, directors, flight engineers, aircraft pilots, medical practitioners etc.
+Top jobs in the UK are corporate managers, directors, flight engineers, aircraft pilots, medical practitioners, etc.

-If your study is lesser than a degree of a university, the length of the visa at the maximum would be 3 years
+- If the course duration is lesser than that of a degree of a university, the length of the visa at the maximum would be 3 years

-If you are applying for a degree from a university or a higher degree then the length of the visa at the maximum would be 4 years
+- If the candidate is applying for a degree from a university or a higher degree then the length of the visa at the maximum would be 4 years

-You could switch to Tier 1 or Tier 2 visa (Tier 1/2 is not available anymore) towards the end of the studies
+- Candidates can switch to Tier 1 or Tier 2 visa (Tier 1/2 is not available anymore) towards the end of their studies

-Most of the undergraduate degrees in the U.K. are three years long, except when we talk about Scotland where it is 4 years long.
-The master's degree in the U.K. is normally a one year program.
+Most of the undergraduate degrees in the U.K. are three years long, except in Scotland where it is 4 years long.
+The master's degree in the U.K. is normally a one-year program.

 Studying in Australia

-The pupil ought to have completed their 12 years of schooling or academic education.
-One can pursue either a 2 yr associate degree program or a 4 year degree program.
-For fulfilling the requirements for proficiency in English, you'll have to take the IELTS or the TOEFL.
+The student ought to have completed their 12 years of schooling or academic education.
+One can pursue either a 2-year associate degree program or a 4-year degree program.
+For fulfilling the requirements for proficiency in English, candidates will have to take the IELTS or the TOEFL.
 Institutions also accept test scores from CAE and OET.
 Other requirements include a statement of purpose, letters of recommendation, transcripts, and general academic qualifications specific to the course the candidate is applying to.

 Visa procedures for candidates aspiring to study in Australia are easier in comparison to other countries.
 Foreign students will require an Australian student visa for a course extending 3 months.
-To get a student visa you'll have to pursue a full time program in Australia and submit the evidence for enrollment confirmation.
+To get a student visa candidates will have to pursue a full-time program in Australia and submit the evidence for enrollment confirmation.

-The tuition fee and the living expenses here are comparatively lower than the U.S and UK.
-The cost of a post graduate study program in Australia for example would be somewhere between AD $15,000 to AD $36,000 for a year apart from other fee.
+The tuition fee and the living expenses here are comparatively lower than in the U.S and UK.
+An undergraduate degree course will have a cost of attendance starting from $15,000 and a master’s degree from $14,000.

-Course duration here ranges between three and four years for an undergraduate program and 1+ years for a postgraduate program.
+The course duration in Australia ranges between three and four years for an undergraduate program and 1+ years for a postgraduate program.

-For the graduate and the post graduate courses, the eligibility and requirement is same as Canada's.
+For the graduate and the postgraduate courses, the eligibility and requirement are the same as Canada's.
 The candidate should have completed 12 years of schooling for pursuing graduation and 16 years of studies for pursuing a post-grad degree.
-Some institutes also accept 15 years of studies for courses like MBA.
-You need to have great scores in exams like GRE, GMAT, SAT, etc as well as a minimum score requirement in TOEFL and IELTS.
+Some institutes also accept 15 years of studies for courses like an MBA.
+Candidates need to have great scores in exams like GRE, GMAT, SAT, etc. as well as a minimum score requirement in TOEFL and IELTS.

-One needs to apply to a college/university, basically an education institution which has been approved by the popular US Citizenship & Immigration Service.
+One needs to apply to a college/university, basically an education institution that has been approved by the popular US Citizenship & Immigration Service.

-The tuition fee in the US can range anywhere between USD $10,000 and USD $55,000 for 1 year approximately, and this excludes the other expenses like, accommodation, food, books, groceries, medical insurance etc.
+The tuition fee in the US can range anywhere between USD $10,000 and USD $55,000 for 1 year of an undergraduate program approximately, and this excludes the other expenses like accommodation, food, books, groceries, medical insurance, etc.

 The undergraduate courses are 4 years long while the graduate courses are 1+ years.

-Jobs in fields like management, advertising, finance, dentistry, software engineer etc. are some of the top jobs in America.
+Jobs in fields like management, advertising, finance, dentistry, software engineer, etc. are some of the high-paying career options in the country.

 Studying in Europe

-With more than 4,000 colleges and universities to take a pick from, spread across more than 30 countries, you will always find a course of your choice for pursuing a degree in Europe.
+With more than 4,000 colleges and universities to take a pick from, spread across more than 30 countries, candidates will always be able to find a course of their choice for pursuing a degree in Europe.
 The different countries offer education at different price ranges making it even possible for candidates to receive free education despite being international candidates.
 UK, Germany, and France are the most popular destinations for international students.

 Some documents which are necessary for getting a temporary permit of residence in Europe are:

-Studying in Europe is cheaper for the residents of EU than the non-EU pupils.
-For example the cost of tuition fee in Germany is around 500 EUR for each semester, in Greece it's nearly 1,000 EUR for a year for non-EU pupils, in Denmark it is 10,000 EUR for a year for non-residents and in Spain the fee starts at nearly 950 EUR for each credit.
-Thus the fee basically depends from one college/university and country to another.
+Studying in Europe is cheaper for the residents of the EU than the non-EU pupils.
+For example, the cost of the tuition fee in Germany is around 500 EUR for each semester; in Greece, it is nearly 1,000 EUR for a year for non-EU pupils; in Denmark, it is 10,000 EUR for a year for non-residents; and in Spain, the fee starts at nearly 950 EUR for each credit.
+Thus, the fee depends on one college/university and country to another.